jawinn/Web-Dev-Contract/web-development-contract.md

 <li>It is possible that I will use plugins and code from external sources (jQuery for example).
 In this case, the ownership of that code will be based on the license it is provided with.</li>
 </ul>

-<p>I love to show off my work and share what I have learned with other people, so I would like the opportunity to display and link to your completed project as part of my portfolio and to write about the project on websites, in magazine articles and in books.</p>
+<p>I love to show off my work and share what I have learned with other people, so I would like the opportunity to display and link to your completed project as part of my portfolio and writings.</p>

 <h2>Payments</h2>

 <p>I am sure you understand how important it is as a small business that you pay the invoices that I send you promptly.
-As I&#8217;m also sure you&#8217;ll want to stay friends, you agree to stick to the following payment schedule, which will be as follows, but may be revised based on further conversations between us.</p>
+You agree to stick to the following payment schedule, which will be as follows, but may be revised based on further conversations between us.</p>

 <ul>
 <li>[% INITIAL PERCENTAGE] of total estimated maximum fee payable prior to work commencing: [$ INITIAL PERCENTAGE VALUE]</li>